What can we learn from Peter's declaration that Jesus was the Christ

 To think about the followers of Hitler, Mussolini, Idi Amin, and other evil political figures makes us shudder.
 People have so believed in such men that they unquestioningly dedicated their lives to helping each fulfill his particular ambitions.

-But it also ought to cause us -- who claim to believe, with Peter, that Jesus is the Christ of God -- to reflect on our level of commitment and willingness to sacrifice.
+But it also ought to cause us -- who claim to believe, with Peter, that Jesus is the Christ ("the anointed one") of God -- to reflect on our level of commitment and willingness to sacrifice.

 Their belief that Jesus of Nazareth was the long-awaited Messiah would allow them to do no less than throw their lives into helping Him fulfill His desires for the world.
 From this commitment growing out of their belief in Jesus, Italian Protestants emerged from the years of Fascism stronger than before.

-I sometimes wonder if our belief in Jesus as the Christ is as profound and deep as we say it is.
+I sometimes wonder if our belief in Jesus as the anointed or chosen one is as profound and deep as we say it is.
 Do we really grasp what Jesus being the Christ really means in terms of His divine majesty?
 Do we understand that if we actually believe the words of the songs we sing in church, our lifestyles will be markedly different from those of the non-Christians around us?

 If we were formally charged in a court of law with being believers in Jesus as the Promised Messiah, would there be enough evidence in our way of life to produce a conviction?
 Or would we have trouble convincing the court that we really did believe in Jesus as God's Anointed One?